mgrube753/bachelor-thesis/30_documentation/file_utils.md

 # `file_utils.py`

-This script provides utility functions for file operations.
+This script provides utility functions for file operations, including loading several TXT files (e.g. source texts), saving generated questions, and also normalizing text for use as filenames.

 ## Functions